reindexio/react-native-graphql-workshop/docs/02-Installing_and_first_steps.md

 ```

 You will see the QR code in your terminal.
 Open Expo app and scan the QR code.
 The app should now be running on your phone.
-You should see text "You name is:
+You should see a text "Username:
 <YOUR GITHUB USERNAME>"

+**Note**: Your phone needs to be in the same wi-fi network as your computer.

 ## Code structure